International Specialised Expo

 The World Exhibition of Young Inventors thus took place in Plovdiv between 4 and 30 November 1985, under the auspices of the BIE.
 The Expo was organised by the State Committee for Science and technical and scientific progress of Bulgaria, the National Council of scientific and technical creation of youth, the International Foundation Ludmila Jivkova and the Institute of invention and rationalisation.

-The Expo attracted the participation of 73 countries and 4 international organisations, with a total of 18 pavilions.
+Seventy-three countries and four international organisations were represented at the Expo, with a total of 18 pavilions.

 Under the theme "The Achievements of Young Inventors”, Expo 1985 Plovdiv encouraged participants to present their scientific and technological developments, and to take part in conferences and symposiums.
 The latter included a seminar entitled “Inventions for Development”, which was jointly organised with WIPO.